The latest news relating to the Bridge House and the artists that played there

 It is a great tape, but being an old tape some definition is missing and as with all of us the tape has slightly eroded with age.
 This is obvious mainly on the first but rather than edit if out we have included it so the whole live gig is as it was recorded some 30 years ago.

-Bridge House Legends Volume 1 will be released and available from the Bridge House Shop from 7th August.
+Bridge House Legends Volume 1 is available from the Bridge House shop.

 Terry had arranged to meet Lee Dury (Erazerhead, Corvettes) at the site of the old Bridge House, after seeing him again after 10 years at a party round son Darren's house.